abhinavv-soni/Business-Marketing-Assistant/README.md

 1. Get your OpenAI API key from [OpenAI Platform](https://platform.openai.com/)
 2. Enter your API key in the application's "OpenAI API Configuration" section
+3. The API key will be stored securely in your browser's localStorage

 ## Technologies Used

-- React
+- React (Frontend only)
-- Tailwind CSS
+- Tailwind CSS for styling
-- Framer Motion
+- Framer Motion for animations
-- OpenAI API (GPT-3.5 Turbo)
+- OpenAI API (GPT-3.5 Turbo) for content generation
-- LocalStorage for data persistence
+- Browser's localStorage for data persistence

+## Key Implementation Details

+1. Frontend-Only Architecture:
+   - No backend server required
+   - All data stored in browser's localStorage
+   - Direct OpenAI API integration from frontend

+2. Data Persistence:
+   - Posts stored in localStorage
+   - API key securely saved in localStorage
+   - Post history and edits tracked locally

+3. Security:
+   - API key stored securely in localStorage
+   - Input validation and sanitization
+   - Error handling for API calls

 ## Contributing